Why Mindfulness in Schools?

 Today, we all agree that an education that focuses solely on cognitive skills while neglecting emotional intelligence and social competencies is incomplete.
 More than ever, thought leaders, classroom teachers and students alike who embody the knowledge and skills to manage emotions, connect with others compassionately and set positive goals, setting the stage for communities to thrive together.

 To respond to this imperative, evidence-based social and emotional learning (SEL) curricula is being implemented worldwide.
-Growing Minds provides these foundational skills that boost efficacy of SEL programming.
-We begin by focusing on training the mind’s ability to pause in the moment, reflect to gain self-awareness and then choose behaviors intentionally.
+The Growing Minds Youth Curriculum provides lessons that can be used to develop these foundational skills and boost efficacy of SEL programming.
 Learning to manage one's emotions skillfully is key to peacefully getting along with and successfully collaborating with others.
 Social awareness and social connectedness can be cultivated more readily once a person can regulate the body's stress response.
 Ultimately, mental and emotional clarity and interpersonal literacy are outcomes of a calmer, more spacious mind and safer, kinder communities.

 ► Positive Behavioral Interventions and Support